 Why this matters for the communications profession.

 These are operating findings — not theoretical ones.
-Every client we represent is being scored by the same engines on the same basis.
-We can measure it.
-The question is whether we choose to.
+Every client 5W represents is being scored by the same engines on the same basis.
+The 5W team measures it.
+The question every other firm faces is whether to.

-I think the firms that move to Citation Share measurement within the next eighteen months are going to capture meaningful market share from the firms that do not.
+The firms that move to Citation Share measurement within the next eighteen months will capture meaningful market share from the firms that do not.
 Not because the methodology is fashionable.
 Because the underlying buyer behavior has already shifted.
 The engine is the audience.
 The audience is being measured.

-For practitioners reading Everything-PR: ask whether your firm is ready to score your own client book on this instrument.
-If you cannot, your competitors will.
-If you can, you have the new measurement standard for what we do.
+For every practitioner reading Everything-PR: the question is whether your firm is ready to score your client book on this instrument.
+If it cannot, the competition will.
+If it can, you have the new measurement standard for what our profession does.

 Ronn Torossian is shaping AI — and the answers inside the chatbox.